-- any activity not described in the preceding ELIGIBLE ACTIVITIES section is ineligible under the Tx CDBG STEP Fund unless the activity is approved by the Texas Community Development Block Grant Program - temporary solutions, such as emergency inter-connects that are not used on an on-going basis for supply or treatment and back-ups not required by the regulations of the Texas Commission on Environmental Quality.
+- Any activity not described in the preceding ELIGIBLE ACTIVITIES section is ineligible under the TxCDBG STEP Fund. - Temporary solutions, such as emergency inter-connects that are not used on an on-going basis for supply or treatment and back-ups not required by the regulations of the Texas Commission on Environmental Quality.

-The Tx CDBG will not reimburse for force account work for construction activities on the STEP project.
+TDA will not reimburse for force account work for construction activities on a STEP project.